 Find more information about our photography policy here.

-With over 12 acres of enclosed natural space for dogs of all sizes, the Mary Warner Mack Dog Park is a paradise for your four-legged friend.
-Membership to the Dog Park is an additional fee of $10 per month and Dog Park member must be Greenway members.
+With more than 12 acres of enclosed natural space for dogs of all sizes, the Mary Warner Mack Dog Park is a paradise for your four-legged friend.
+Membership to the Dog Park is an additional fee of $12 per month, and Dog Park member must be Greenway members.
 Click here to learn how to join the Mary Warner Mack Dog Park.

 With 36-miles of trails crisscrossing 2,100 acres, parking lots have been placed at the entrances in areas that allow access to multiple trailheads.
 Handicapped parking is located at each entrance for visitors who need closer proximity to the property.
 Trail maps are located at each Welcome Station and at the map kiosks.
 You can also receive a digital copy of the map by texting GWMAP to 515-55.